 What to Know Before You Automate

 Automation sounds like magic.
-You push a button, and tedious business tasks — sending emails, copying data between apps, assigning tasks — simply happen.
+You push a button, and a tedious task — sending an email, copying data between apps, assigning a to-do — simply happens.
 It's fast, consistent, and never calls in sick.

-But before diving into automating everything in sight, there are some important considerations.
-This guide walks you through what to think about before starting automation, whether you're using tools like Make.com, Zapier, or ChatGPT.
+But before you go automating everything in sight, there are some things worth thinking through.
+This guide walks you through what to consider before you start, whether you're using tools like Make.com, Zapier, or ChatGPT.
+(New to all this?
+Start with Automation Basics: A Beginner's Guide and come back here.)

 TL;DR: Common Automation Pitfalls

 Most automation headaches stem from rushing in without a plan.
-The most common mistakes include:
+The most common mistakes:

-- Starting with a tool before identifying the problem
+- Chasing a shiny tool before identifying the actual problem

-- Trying to automate before mapping out internal processes
+- Trying to automate before mapping out your internal processes

 - Attempting to automate everything (or nothing)